ismaelga/react-json-editor/README.md

 a user to provide - a *schema* - and automatically creates a form based on that schema.
 It also validates user inputs using the same schema.

+## Contributions are welcome

+I'm happy to accept PRs.
+You can pick up a TODO from https://github.com/ismaelga/react-json-editor/issues/1 if you want to help but don't know how.

 ## Minimal example: